manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 - `/json/insert`, `/json/replace`, `/json/update`, `/json/delete`, `/json/search`
 - `/json/bulk` valid insert/replace/update/delete actions
-- ES-style `_bulk` `index`/`create` actions with string `_id`
+- ES-style `_bulk` `index`/`create`/`update`/`delete` actions with string `_id`
 - ES-style `_search` response IDs/docvalue fields for public `id`

-For numeric-ID tables, previous numeric/compatibility behavior is preserved.
+ES-style `_bulk` classifies string IDs without resolving or locking the target table.
+Decimal integer strings remain numeric IDs, strings accepted by `sphPrepareUuidDocid()` become normalized UUID IDs, and all other strings retain the legacy numeric hash from `GetDocID()`.
+The same rule applies to metadata `_id` and source-body `id`.

+This preserves numeric strings and arbitrary non-UUID string IDs on numeric-ID tables.
+The ES handler does not add target-schema validation for UUID-shaped strings.
+For `index`/`create` against a numeric-ID table, the existing numeric insert conversion applies, including acceptance of a leading decimal prefix when non-strict attribute conversion is enabled. `update`/`delete` continue to use string filters and follow the table's normal filter validation.

 Client-side UUID validation errors should be reported as request validation errors, not daemon/internal errors.
-The intended status contract is HTTP 400 for invalid UUID strings, numeric IDs sent to UUID-ID tables, hidden internal ID access (`@id`/`@uuid_id`), and unsupported UUID range/arithmetic operations.
+The intended status contract is HTTP 400 for invalid UUID strings, numeric IDs sent to UUID-ID tables, direct hidden `@uuid_id` access, and unsupported UUID range/arithmetic operations.
+The legacy `@id` query alias follows public `id`; on UUID-ID tables it resolves to the UUID string and does not expose the internal numeric `DocID_t`.
+Raw `_source` include/exclude patterns named `@id` or `@uuid_id` remain unmatched because source projection uses the public name `id`.
 Current branch QA shows the data-level behavior is reject/no-write, but a few HTTP status/envelope paths still need follow-up; see [Known current follow-up gaps](#known-current-follow-up-gaps).

 ## Code structure